InYourHead/ldap-util/README.md

 I had a lot of issues during integrating client LDAP/AD infrastructure with existing spring-boot applications.

-While everything was working with [Apache Directory Studio](https://directory.apache.org/studio/) or with [ldap-utils](https://ubuntu.com/server/docs/install-and-configure-ldap), Sprig Boot application had problems with connecting to given services.
+While everything was working with [Apache Directory Studio](https://directory.apache.org/studio/) or with [ldap-utils](https://ubuntu.com/server/docs/install-and-configure-ldap), Sprig Boot application had problems with authenticating to given services.

 #### Solution?

 I created a library **com.inyourhead.ldap:util**, which provides ability to test LDAP/AD connection in easy way.

+Iy uses existings spring-security features (spring-security-ldap) to ensure that your application will work as expected.
 ___

 ## Requirements to build and run from source